 - Pretty much any other situation other than the ones described above.
 Just set a good lock screen (PIN, pattern, fingerprint, whatever).
 That’ll keep people out of your business far more effectively than an applock.

 Here’s the thing, folks.
 Applocks aren’t that effective.
 Hackers can bypass them relatively easily.
 They’re really just another app running on your device for most operating systems. iOS is a notable exception.
 That applock is at the system level and harder to bypass.
 However, on most other devices, it’s not all that difficult.

 Applocks can be useful.
 However, it’s really easy to overstate their security and usefulness.
 They’ll keep an inexperienced, non-tech savvy person out of a few apps.
 That’s about all you should be using it for.
 Any other situation and you risk compromising your private data, your photos, your money, and your personal life.
-Trust us, put up a good lock screen with a PIN, pattern, or fingerprint.
+Trust us, put up a good lock screen with a PIN, pattern, face unlock, or fingerprint.
 It’s safer that way.